 However, student loans are structured to make repayments more feasible for recent graduates.
 You'll want to review both the risks and rewards before transitioning from student loans to home equity borrowing options.

 If your parents decide they want to help you repay your student loans with a home equity loan or line, you'll probably want to set up a repayment system.
 Consider drawing up a loan agreement between you and your parents outlining how long it will take you to pay them back and what your monthly payments will be.

 First, look into any federal student loan forgiveness programs you may qualify for and how your private student loan rates are structured.
 If you consolidate your debt with a home equity loan, you'll forfeit federal forgiveness opportunities.
 Meanwhile, paying off private student loans with a home equity loan or home equity line of credit may provide lower interest rates and a reduction in the number of payments.

 If you have private student loans with a variable interest rate, paying them off with a home equity loan provides the opportunity to move from a variable rate to a fixed rate.
 Using a home equity line of credit would keep your interest rate variable but may provide you with a lower rate which could be beneficial if interest rates remain low.
-There is also a Capped Rate Home Equity Line of Credit option where the rate is still variable but will not exceed a certain percentage.

 If you have been out of college a few years and have built up equity in a home, you could borrow on your own home equity instead of your parents' home equity.
 You would be able to consolidate your debt in your own name and only worry about repaying your lender rather than your parents.
 This allows you take care of the last few years of student debt with a lower interest rate.